Childhood Lead

 • Lead poisoning is preventable.

-• Be aware of common lead sources like old paint, imported products, and water from leaded pipes.
+• Recognize common lead sources: These include old paint, imported products, soil, and water from leaded pipes.

-• Frequent handwashing, cleaning toys, and a nutritious diet are practical prevention measures.
+• Practice effective prevention: Frequent handwashing, cleaning toys, and maintaining a nutritious diet help minimize exposure.

-• Know your home.
-Know about lead-based paint, follow lead-safe work practices for renovations, and hire certified professionals when needed.
+• Know your home: Learn about lead-based paint, follow lead-safe practices during renovations, and hire certified professionals when necessary.

 Information for Parents